data-and-design/data-and-design.github.io/classes/4871/final-project.md

 <h2 id="milestone-1">Milestone 1: Team composition</h2>

-Form teams of 4–5 and enter them into Canvas.
+Form teams and enter them into Canvas.

+Undergrads: Form teams of 4–5

+Grad students: You may work alone or form a team with other grad students

 <h2 id="milestone-2">Milestone 2: Define a project</h2>